-Magalu Janaki’s Mangala Aka Shobha Passes In Car Accident; TN Seetharam Mourns Her Demise
+Magalu Janaki’s Mangala Aka Shobha Passes Away In Car Accident; TN Seetharam Mourns Her Demise

-Kannada TV actress Shobha, who was known for playing Mangala on TN Seetharam's Magalu Jananki, passed away in a car accident yesterday, July 17.
+Kannada TV actress Shobha, who was known for playing Mangala on TN Seetharam's Magalu Janaki, passed away in a car accident yesterday, July 17.
 The actress was reportedly travelling along with eight more people in a vehicle, which crashed against a speeding truck.
 It's been suggested that the accident occurred when the vehicle tyre burst.
-Five including Shobha have been declared.
-Three who sustained severe injuries are undergoing treatment.
+Five including Shobha have been declared dead.
+Three, who sustained severe injuries, are undergoing treatment.

-All of them believed to be residents of Rajarajeshwari Nagar, Bengaluru, were enroute Banashankari Temple in Bgalakot District at the time of the incident.
+All of them, believed to be residents of Rajarajeshwari Nagar, Bengaluru, were en route Banashankari Temple in Bagalkot district at the time of the incident.

 Shobha was a part of the Kannada daily soap opera Magalu Janaki, run by the noted filmmaker TN Seetharam.
 She was famously known for essaying the role Mangala, mother of Anand Belagur.